Tour starts on every single WEDNESDAY between March 20th to October 16th.

-''Spain & Portugal'': the longest of all, a 19-days tour to explore the incredible natural and cultural diversity of both countries.
-You will see the hot and passionate Andalusia; the Mediterranean coast with its long sandy beaches and the green and windy northern Spain, also Spain's western, atlantic coast ''neighbor'' - Portugal.
+''Spain & Portugal'' a 19-day tour, and the longest of all tours, explores the incredible natural and cultural diversity of both countries.
+You will have the opportunity to view the hot and passionate Andalusia, the Mediterranean coast with its exotic, sandy beaches, the beautiful green landscapes and windy climate of northern Spain, not forgetting Spain's western, Atlantic coast ''neighbor'' - Portugal.

-Ahter spending half day on the beach of Marbella, you´ll continue to a beautiful Mediterranean Coast with a main cities of Valencia and Barcelona - to enjoy its charm, to see unusual arquitecture and taste a delicious seafood.
+After spending a half-day on the beach of Marbella, you´ll continue on to the beautiful Mediterranean Coast with its main cities of Valencia and Barcelona.
+Enjoy its charm, see the unusual architecture and sample delicious seafood.

 Day 1.
 Madrid - Trujillo – Lisbon (658km ~ 409 miles)

-Departure from Madrid at 8am to the beautiful region of Extremadura, where the first stop will be in the ancient town of Trujillo, a place built and enriched by many famous conquerors of the medieval times.
-In Trujillo you will have free time to explore the city’s cultural treasures, such as the monumental main square of the town - Plaza Mayor, with its Pizarro's Equestrian Statue (Pizarro is conquieror of the empire of inca and founder of city of Lima), the old Arab castle or the churches Santa María and San Francisco.
-Later from Trujillo you will proceed to the Portugal and will reach Lisbon in the early evening.
-Accommodation.
-Later you can join an optional visit to a show of Fado - traditional Portuguese guitar music.
+Departure from Madrid at 8am to the beautiful region of Extremadura, where the first stop will be in the ancient town of Trujillo: a place built and enriched by many famous conquerors of the medieval times.
+You will have free time to explore the the Plaza Mayor, with its Pizarro's Equestrian Statue (Francisco Pizarro conquered the Incan Empire and founded the city of Lima).

 Day 2.
 Lisbon